Bloc party: Israel

 Up to the 1970s, Labor Zionist parties created so-called Arab satellite lists as Mapai only allowed Jewish members.
-These lists consisted of local politicians and clan leaders to secure wide support but they were loyal towards they patron and even voted to continue the Military rule over Arabs in Israel in 1961.
+These lists consisted of local politicians and clan leaders to secure wide support but they were loyal towards their patron and even voted to continue the Martial law over Arabs in Israel in 1961.

 Mexico

 In Mexico during the rule of the Institutional Revolutionary Party (PRI, 1929–2000), partidos paleros (satellite parties) included the Authentic Party of the Mexican Revolution and the Socialist Popular Party.
-These helped the PRI government give the superficial appearance of a competitive democratic system.
+These, alongside the National Action Party serving as a "controlled opposition", helped the PRI government give the superficial appearance of a competitive democratic system.
 In fact, both satellite parties fully supported the government and co-nominated the PRI candidates for the Presidency of Mexico until 1988.

 Russia

 The All-Russia People's Front includes the ruling United Russia, A Just Russia – For Truth, Rodina, New People, the Progressive Socialist Party of Ukraine, the Russian Union of Afghanistan Veterans, the Russian Union of Industrialists and Entrepreneurs, the Young Guard of United Russia, the Federation of Independent Trade Unions of Russia, and others.